On Disturbance State-Space Models and the Particle Marginal Metropolis-Hastings Sampler: Case studies in marine biogeochemistry

 where $\chi^{\text{min}}$ and $\chi^{\text{max}}$ are the prescribed minimum and maximum $N:C$ ratios (mg $N$ mg $C^{-1}$).

-\subsection{Boundary conditions}
+\subsubsection{Boundary conditions}

-The simple one-box mixed layer model adopted here needs to allow for the effects of physical exchanges between the mixed layer and the underlying water mass.
+The simple single-box mixed layer model adopted here needs to allow for the effects of physical exchanges between the mixed layer and the underlying water mass.
 With the exception of $BCN$, all boundary conditions ($BCP,BCD,BCZ$) are set to zero for the experiments in this work.
-The variable $\kappa$ sets the strength of the mixing; in this study, we assume that the lower two metres of the mixed layer are replenished daily with water from the sub-mixed layer. $MLD$ and $BCN$ are in this case time invariant and set to 40 m and 200 mg N m$^3$ respectively.
+The variable $\kappa$ sets the strength of the mixing; in this study, we assume that the lower two metres of the mixed layer are replenished daily with water from below. $MLD$ and $BCN$ are in this case time-invariant, and set to 40 m and 200 mg N m$^3$, respectively.

-\subsection{Observation model}
+\subsubsection{Observation model}

 The model predicts the phytoplankton $Chla:C$ ratio $\lambda$, and this can be combined with the $N:C$ ratio $\chi$ to convert phytoplankton biomass $P$ (mg $N$ m$^{-3}$) to a predicted $Chla$ concentration: